wesdottoday/hashnode-backup/cl0s9g6ny00z049nv2qc14t2c.md

 > I've always viewed tech as an enabler for other things in my life.

 I will be building this company in public over the next 3-5 years.
 Slowly, thoughtfully, carefully.
 I want to get things right.
 I want to be sure that my family is comfortable and isn't worried about money while I'm building this company - which is where tech being an enabler comes into play.
-My current compensation package means that I should be able to pay off our house in the next 4 years, ensuring that we're just that more secure.
 Using tech to enable other things in your life is okay and I honestly encourage it.
 [Kris Nova](https://twitter.com/krisnova) also has a very good perspective on this.

 I want to ensure that my company ethos, mission, and vision align closely with my values and the goal I have in mind for the company - while building it in such a way that ensures long term sustainability.
 I want to be able to support my employees in such a way that focuses on building a happy and successful career, while also giving them the space to be with their families and loved ones.